-Contents
+Table of Contents

-a. .
-Public Section 2
+a.
+Public Sectiona.
+2

-a.1 Introduction 2
+a.1 Introduction

 a.2 Overview of KDB Bank 3

 a.2.1 KDB Capital 3

 a.2.2 KDB Infrastructure Investment Asset Management 3

+a.2.3 KDB Investment 3

-a.2.3 U.S. Operation 4
+a.2.4 U.S. Operations 4

-a.3 Summary of the Resolution Plan 4
+a.3 Summary of the Resolution Plan

 a.3.1 Overview of U.S. Resolution Plan 4

 a.3.2 Names of Material Entities 4

 a.3.3 Description of Core Business Lines 5

 a.4 Summary of Financial Information Regarding Assets, Liabilities, Capital and Major Funding Sources 5

-a.4.1 Capital Adequacy 6
+a.4.1 Capital Adequacy

 a.4.2 Major Funding Sources 6

+a.4.2.1 Liquidity Risk Management 7

 a.4.3 Description of Derivatives and Hedging Activities 7

 a.4.4 Memberships in Material Payment, Clearing, and Settlement Systems 7

 a.5 Description of Foreign Operations

 a.6 Material Supervisory Authorities 8

-a.7 Principal Officers 8
+a.7 Principal Officers

 a.8 Resolution Planning Corporate Governance Structure and Processes 9

 a.9 Material Management Information Systems

-a.10 High-I evel Description of Resolution Strategy 10
+a.10 High-Level Description of Resolution Strategy